Data Protection is for Big Businesses…

 It’s easy to think that data protection is for big businesses, like banks.
 Most people wouldn’t think it was OK to pass on someone’s phone number or email address without their permission.
 However, the ownership and real value of personal data, including your own may not be something you’ve considered in detail.

 All that has changed.
 If you are anything like me, you are now borderline paranoid, even about signing up for newsletters.
 I spend a part of every day reading horror stories about data breaches and phishing campaigns.
-So many of them are so ‘but for the grace of..’ that I rejected genuine emails when I last did the Google phishing quiz – click on the link and test yourself.
+So many of them are so ‘there but for the grace of..’ that I rejected genuine emails when I last did the Google phishing quiz – click on the link and test yourself.

 Where are we now?

-Latest statistics show that far more small businesses don’t have anything in place for compliance than do.
+The latest statistics show that far more small businesses don’t have anything in place for compliance than do.
 That’s since May 2018 when GDPR and the latest UK Data Protection Act came into force.
 The real risk is that the potential fines can easily wipe out a small business.
 Check out this article about the first UK fine issued by the ICO.

 Where’s the value?